Himitsu no AiPri

 Himitsu no AiPri (ひみつのアイプリ, Himitsu no AiPuri) is a Japanese dress-up rhythm arcade game developed by syn Sophia and published by T-ARTS Company.
-It is the successor to Waccha PriMagi! and the fifth entry in Takara Tomy's Pretty Series, An anime television series co-produced by OLM and DongWoo A&E premiered on April 7, 2024.
+It is the successor to Waccha PriMagi! and the fifth entry in Takara Tomy's Pretty Series.

-Story
+An anime television series co-produced by OLM and DongWoo A&E began airing from April 7, 2024 to March 29, 2026, It is followed by Onegai AiPri on April 5, 2026.

+Plot

 An "AiPri" is a secret idol who sings and dances in concert performances inside the virtual world known as AiPri Verse.

 Season 1: Secret Arc

 Himari Aozora, a first-year student at Private Paradise Academy, admires the popular AiPri idol, Mi-chan, but by chance, she finally finds an AiPri Bracelet in the girls' dormitory and puts it on; she passes through the Secret Door and makes her AiPri idol debut, and has to keep this fact a secret.
 Meanwhile, it is revealed that Mi-chan's true identity is Mitsuki Hoshikawa, Himari's childhood friend who has been keeping a secret from everyone around her, including Himari.
 The two of them both have secrets and have both broken their childhood promise to debut in AiPri together.
 So, their relationship is about to become strained, but they reveal to each other that they've become AiPri idols.
 Thus, the two of them bring their school life and AiPri idol activities while carrying their secrets.